Introduction

 MVCC is a fundamental concept in PostgreSQL and many other relational database systems.
 It allows multiple transactions to occur concurrently while maintaining data consistency.
 Imagine multiple users accessing the same data simultaneously – MVCC ensures they each get a consistent view without locking others out.
 It achieves this by creating multiple versions of a row when data is modified, each with a unique transaction ID.

-- Snapshot Isolation: Each transaction in PostgreSQL operates on a specific “snapshot” of the data.
+1. Snapshot Isolation: Each transaction in PostgreSQL operates on a specific “snapshot” of the data.
 This snapshot represents a consistent view of the database at the start of the transaction.
-Any changes made by other transactions after the snapshot are not visible to the current transaction.
+How changes made by other transactions after the snapshot are visible to the current transaction depends on the Transaction Isolation Level setting of PostgreSQL.
+You can set the Isolation Level to one of three settings:

 MVCC’s Upsides